OpenMPDK/dss-ansible/README.md

 ### Prepare Inventory File

-The inventory file contains the storage servers and clients' information, which helps us to run our software on the cluster easier.
-Below is an example of inventory file with 10 VM storage servers and 1 client:
+Configure an Ansible inventory file for the cluster.
+Below is an example inventory file defining a cluster of 10 TESS servers, with one also used as a client.

         [servers]
         msl-ssg-vm11.msl.lab tcp_ip_list="['10.1.51.35']" rocev2_ip_list="['192.168.199.11']"